nsursock/track-record-v6/src/posts/4p5/here-and-now.md

 Leonard Cohen's "Anthem" illustrates this narrative dimension: "There is a crack in everything, that's how the light gets in."
 The song's wisdom emerges from a temporal perspective that recognizes how present imperfections relate to past struggles and future possibilities for redemption and growth.

-## The Dynamic Synthesis of Temporal Existence
+## Dynamic Temporal Existence and Creative Flow

 ### Consciousness as Temporal Flow Rather Than Static Presence